 - Season with the salt and pepper.
 Set aside.

-- Lightly brush canola oil on each slice and place on a cookie sheet.
+- Lightly brush oil on each slice and place on a cookie sheet.

 - Fill up the cookie sheet in a single layer.

 Set oven to broil and toast on the top shelf under a broiler.
 Do not walk away - watch the toast closely.

-- Spoon on toasted crostini bread slices and serve.
+- Spoon bruschetta onto the toasted bread slices and serve.